-This is a monthly update on my glycemic management of type 1 diabetes (T1DM) using Humalog and Tresiba insulin injections with a ketogenic whole-food diet and resistance and aerobic exercise (olympic weightlifting and walking).
+This is a monthly update on my glycemic management of type 1 diabetes (T1D) using lispro and Basaglar insulin injections, metformin, a ketogenic whole-food diet, and resistance and aerobic exercise (olympic weightlifting and walking).
 I did two interviews recently with Dr. Bret Scher at Diet Doctor here and Dr. Tony Hampton here.

-If you feel you might benefit from some individual attention and suggestions for achieving success with blood sugar control for type 1 or type 2 diabetes and/or losing excess body fat, I can assist you with a personal consultation via Skype.
+If you feel you might benefit from some individual attention and suggestions for achieving success with blood sugar control for type 1 or type 2 diabetes and/or losing excess body fat, I can assist you with a personal consultation via Google Meet or Skype.
 See the Coaching page for more info.

-The table below shows my blood glucose variability data including the monthly mean blood glucose, the standard deviation of blood glucose (SDBG), the coefficient of variation which equals SDBG ÷ MBG, MTDID = mean total daily insulin dose, MDBD = mean daily Basaglar dose, MDLD = mean daily lispro dose, and the remaining columns include an estimated HbA1c (%) based on the mean blood glucose, the percentage of blood glucose values < 70 mg/dl, between 70 and 130 mg/dl, and > 130 mg/dl.
-My goal is to have 100% my of blood glucose values fall in the range 70−130 mg/dl.
-I did not meet this goal this month.
-I did not need to take any glucose tablets (or Smarties™) this month.
+The table below summarizes my glycemic results over the previous year.
+In the table, MBG = mean blood glucose, SDBG = standard deviation of blood glucose, BG COV = blood glucose coefficient of variation which equals SDBG ÷ MBG, MTDID = mean total daily insulin dose, MDBD = mean daily Basaglar dose, MDLD = mean daily lispro dose, and the remaining columns include an estimated HbA1c (%) based on the mean blood glucose, the percentage of blood glucose values < 70 mg/dL, between 70 and 130 mg/dL, and > 130 mg/dL, and body weight (kg).
+My goal is to have 100% of my blood glucose values in the range 70−130 mg/dL, but did not quite meet that goal this month.

-The references for these five studies are shown below.
+The references for these seven studies are shown below.

 Till next time….